pact-foundation/pact-ruby/README.md

 #### 1. Create the skeleton API classes

-Create your API class using the framework of your choice - leave the methods unimplemented, we're doing Test First Develoment, remember?
+Create your API class using the framework of your choice (the Pact authors have a preference for [Webmachine][webmachine] and [Roar][roar]) - leave the methods unimplemented, we're doing Test First Develoment, remember?

 #### 2. Tell your provider that it needs to honour the pact file you made earlier